-As the star of the first full-length pornographic film, Deep Throat, Linda Lovelace became a household name in the 1970s.
+As the star of one of the first full-feature pornographic film, Deep Throat, Linda Lovelace became a household name in the 1970s.
 But there was reportedly a dark story behind her fame.
 She was often abused by her mother growing up, and her first husband forced her into porn.
 Once the industry’s biggest star, Lovelace later stood up against porn, testifying about its dangers before Congress.
 She died on April 22, 2002, in Denver, Colorado.

 Linda Lovelace was born Linda Susan Boreman in New York City on January 10, 1949.
 As the star of the first full-length pornographic film, Deep Throat, Lovelace became a household name in the United States in the 1970s.
 But there was reportedly a dark story behind her fame; she was often abused by her mother growing up, according to an article in the Boston Globe.